MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-guest-access-in-groups.md

 > [!NOTE]
 > You must have global admin rights to run these commands.

-Run the following script, changing *<GroupName>* to the name of the group where you want to block guest access.
+Run the following script, changing */<GroupName/>* to the name of the group where you want to block guest access.

 ```PowerShell
 $GroupName = "<GroupName>"